ljankok/sys-mn-install/README.md

 This Masternode install script is based on the Bulwark masternode install script created by the [Bulwark team](https://github.com/bulwark-crypto/Bulwark-MN-Install)

-The install procedure is mostly based on this medium [post](https://medium.com/@BlockchainFoundry/syscoin-3-0-masternode-setup-instructions-572576c7163f) which some enhancements included.
+The install procedure is mostly based on this medium [post](https://medium.com/@BlockchainFoundry/syscoin-3-0-masternode-setup-instructions-572576c7163f) with some enhancements included.

 To fix the locale settings on your VPS, you may want to run the following before running the Masternode Install Script: